-This is a safe, positive space where children can let their creativity flourish while they make new friends, have fun and set out on the wonderful journey of music.
+This is a safe, positive space where children can let their creativity flourish while they make new friends, have fun and set out on the wonderful journey of music and arts.

-Volunteer instructors currently teach private or small group lessons in guitar, ukulele, bass, keys, drums, violin and voice on Thursday evenings.
-Saturday afternoons are devoted mainly to rehearsals for KTMP’s two bands, one for the younger students and another for those with more experience.
+Six instructors currently teach private or small group lessons in guitar, ukulele, bass, keys, drums and voice on Thursday evenings.
+Friday evenings are dedicated to Thai classical music.
+Saturday afternoons are devoted mainly to rehearsals for KTMP’s bands.
 The atmosphere is relaxed, but lessons and rehearsals are taken seriously.

-Formal music theory is taught in small doses, but KTMP emphasizes rock, pop, folk, soul, reggae and jazz as opposed to classical music.
+Formal music theory is taught in small doses, but KTMP emphasises practise first of all.
 The children are taught how to respond to one another in the context of a band, and ongoing performances at events encourage them to do their best.

-In addition to the regular music lessons, rehearsals and recordings, the school plays host to visual arts lessons, workshops (dance, yoga, capoeira…), games, birthday parties, shared meals, meetings and video conferencing calls with other PFCF-associated schools from around the world.
+In addition to the regular lessons and events, the school plays host to various workshops (dance, yoga, capoeira…), games, birthday parties, shared meals, meetings and video conferencing calls with other PFCF-associated schools from around the world.
 Being in touch — and even singing along — with other kids in Asia and Africa strengthens cross-cultural awareness on both sides, and it’s a lot of fun!